-Thanks to talented and generous photographers, there are thousands of stunning free stock photos for you to use in your projects – many of them without attribution.
+Thanks to talented and generous photographers, there are thousands of stunning free stock photos for you to use in your websites and projects – many of them without attribution.

 We've collected our pick of the best free stock photo sites to help you find the pictures you need.
 All the images on these sites are free to use for personal, editorial or commercial purposes (and are great paired with our pick of the best free photo editors), but there are still a couple of restrictions to bear in mind.